Sashik05/kinetic-proofreading-mutation-robustness/README.md

 ### 12. `selection_strength.m`
 Visualizes how the steepness parameter \( a \) shapes the offspring probability \( P_{\text{off}} \), helping determine biologically meaningful selection regimes.

+### 13. `KPR_enzyme_evolution_with_1st_viability_2nd_speed.m`
+Simulates the evolutionary dynamics of a particular coding region length with a given population size under biased culling.
+Here, the organisms are chosen based on viability as the primary priority and the speed at which the correct product forms as the secondary priority.

+### 12. `correct_product_formation_rate.m`
+Provides the rate of correct product formation with given kinetic parameters.

 ---

 ## 🔧 Requirements